IJCEP Copyright © 2007-All rights reserved.

 Received 30 April 2008; Accepted and available online 10 May 2008

 Abstract: We report a case of prostatic carcinoma with testicular metastasis, which mimicked malignant lymphoma of the testis.
-The
+The patient

-received hormonal therapy.
+therapy.
 Four years later, the patient developed multiple osteoblastic bone metastases.
-Radiotherapy of the bone
+Radiotherapy of the bone metastases was given with

-metastases was given with subsequently bilateral orchiectomy for hormonal deprivation therapy in May 2005.
-Grossly, one of the testes
+subsequently bilateral orchiectomy for hormonal deprivation therapy in May 2005.
+Grossly, one of the testes had a subcapsular rubbery 0.9 cm

-had a subcapsular rubbery 0.9 cm nodule.
-Microscopically, the nodule was composed of malignant discohesive cells predominantly
+nodule.
+Microscopically, the nodule was composed of malignant discohesive cells predominantly infiltrating in the interstitium with an

-infiltrating in the interstitium with an appearance of malignant lymphoma.
-However, immunohistochemical stains were positive for
+appearance of malignant lymphoma.
+However, immunohistochemical stains were positive for prostate-specific antigen and prostate acid

-prostate-specific antigen and prostate acid phosphatase and negative for leukocyte common antigen, which confirmed the diagnosis of
+phosphatase and negative for leukocyte common antigen, which confirmed the diagnosis of metastatic prostate adenocarcinoma.

 Key Words: prostate cancer, metastasis, testis, lymphoma